richardsun-voyager/PersonalActivityClassification/MachineLearningProject1.md

 ##    A    B    C    D    E
 ## 5580 3797 3422 3216 3607
 ```
+No missing values inside, so we need not omit them.
+Also there are five types for classe, therefore, t's not feasible to apply "glm" method.

 2.Linear Discriminant Analysis
-No missing values inside, also there are five types for classe.It's not feasible to apply "glm" method, instead we use rpart function to classify the data.First, we divide the training set into two parts, one is for training and the other is for validation.Here we only consider predictors containing bell,arm and etc.
+It is a classification problem, there are many methods for classifying.Let's begin with the most simple one, linear discriminant analysis, suppose the relationship between the predictors and the classe is linear, we divide the training set into two parts, one is for training and the other is for validation.
-We use linear discriminant analysis.

 ```r
 library(caret);set.seed(111);